Portrait by Josiah Esowe, 2019

 Andre D. Wagner (b.
 1986) is an African-American artist and photographer born in Omaha, Nebraska.
 He is a 2010 graduate of Buena Vista University with a BA in Social Work.
-He currently lives and works in Brooklyn, New York.
+In 2014 Wagner purchased his first Leica and began to photograph on the streets of New York City.

 Interviews, Articles, Reviews, Etc.